CSCfi/csc-user-guide/docs/img/csc-quick-reference/README.md

 This folder contains the current version of the "CSC Quick Reference" As well as old copies.
 There is a word doc file as well as a latex file to produce the document.
 Old copies are kept but this may change in the future.

+## Source file in repository

+The latex source file can be found in the repository, under _[docs/img/csc-quick-reference/](https://github.com/CSCfi/csc-user-guide/tree/master/docs/img/csc-quick-reference)_.

 ## Building latex file

 Simply `latexmk -pdf --shell-escape "csc-quick-reference.tex"`.
 Latexmk ships with most tex distributions (TeXLive and MiKTeX) and is a wrapper perl script to run `pdflatex` or your latex distribution the correct number of times.
 It makes formatting much easier.
 It is currently maintained at: https://personal.psu.edu/~jcc8/software/latexmk/.